Health and Safety Information

 All of our oil color products are suitable for outdoor use.

-Because of safety regulations with the airlines, we offer the following information regarding our color products.
+Because of airline safety regulations, we offer the following information regarding our color products.
 Any product or material with a flash point below 60° Celsius (140 °F) is classified as dangerous goods, and those products cannot be included during airline travel.

-While a few of our products do have a flash point at or below 60° Celsius (140 °F), the flash points of a large number of our oil color products are well above.
+While a few of our products have a flash point at or below 60° Celsius (140 °F), the flash points of many of our oil color products are well above.
 Below is a comprehensive list that can be used (and shown to an airline official, if needed) to verify whether or not a product may be considered allowable for airline transport.

 • Rublev Colours solvents